eng-gabrielscardoso/eng-gabrielscardoso/README.md

 ## About me

 Full Stack Developer with four years of experience, and ongoing, in delivering scalable, high-performing applications across telecommunications, cybersecurity, and blockchain industries.
 Proficient in modern web technologies, cloud platforms, and CI/CD workflows.
 Passionate about developing innovative solutions in Artificial Intelligence and Web 3.0.
-If you are interested, check my curriculum vitae in the [link](https://docs.google.com/document/d/1k-huyj7Ao5NEy0reBUe9AI8PXiiT-w4Z5NsdiJkEIrg).

 ## Experiences